 Whats good : The return of the Yeti.
 The introduction of Lethbridge-Stewart.
-The return of an elderly Professor Travers.
+The return of (now elderly) Professor Travers.
 Atmospheric underground tunnel setting.
+The web.
 The armies desperate fight against the Yeti.

 Whats bad : Snivelling Jouralist Harold Chorley and “so Welsh it hurts” driver Evans – are really annoying.

-Review With Spoilers : The Web Of Fear is the 5th episode of season 5 and features the return of the Yeti, Great Intelligence and Professor Travers from The Abominable Snowmen.
+Review With Spoilers : The Web Of Fear is the fifth episode of season 5 – and features the return of the Yeti, Great Intelligence – and Professor Travers from The Abominable Snowmen.

-The Web Of Fear also features the first appearance of legendary Who mainstay Lethbridge-Stewart; appearing as an Army Colonel – pre-Brigadier UNIT days.
+The Web Of Fear also features the first appearance of legendary Who mainstay Lethbridge-Stewart; appearing here – as an Army Colonel (pre-Brigadier – UNIT days).

-The Doctor discovers that a small contingent of Army and Scientists, are trying to tackle an army of Yeti, the Great Intelligence and the same web-like substance; which is enveloping the whole Underground network.
+The Doctor discovers, that a small contingent of Army and Scientists, are trying to tackle an army of Yeti, the Great Intelligence and the same web-like substance; which is enveloping the whole London Underground subway network.

 The Web Of Fear has attained something of a cult status, amongst fans and commentators.
 It is not difficult to see why.
-Following this, the Yeti became the signature monster of the Troughton era -thanks to this classic adventure.
+Following this, the Yeti became the signature monster of the Troughton era (following some good scene-setting The Abominable Snowmen); thanks to this classic adventure.

 “Can’t fight them [Yeti].
 It seems indestructible.
 Can’t fight them!
 You were right, Doctor, when you said they were formless, shapeless.
 You were right!”
 Colonel Lethbridge-Stewart

-The Web Of Fear also features an absolute kickass battle, between the army and the Yeti in a London backstreet.
+The Web Of Fear also features an absolute ‘kick-ass’ battle, between the army and the Yeti in a London backstreet.
 Usually, Who action pieces are underwhelming affairs (due to budgetry reasons).
-However, it is tension soaked and well staged here and handled.
+However, this one is tension soaked – and well staged here.
 From the hordes of encroaching Yeti, to the panicking soldiers running for cover.

 The only annoyances of The Web Of Fear, (which are nonetheless small annoyances) are the Chorley and Evans characters.
-You are just hoping for a Yeti to catch up with them.
+You are just hoping for a Yeti to catch up with them – and kill them.

 Above all else, The Web Of Fear presents the iconic image of the Yeti, walking down a dark London underground tunnel.
-As a classic image of Who, it it hard to top.
+As a classic image of Who, it might be the image of the “monster era”.